commitdev/docs/docs/sps/sp-matchmaking.md

 ### Option 3: Proceed with Offering a Pilot

 -   If you would like to move forward with offering a pilot, the Engineer Success team will work with you and the candidate to determine a start date.
+Our developers can start as soon as 2 business days from the time you express interest in bringing them onboard.
 From there, the scope of work will be sent.